ubenzer/metalsmith-uglifyjs/README.md

 A `function` that takes a file name as input and expected to return minified file name as output.
 Default function adds `.min.` before extension. _(i.e. a.js -> a.min.js)_

+### override
+If `true`, then compressed JS will be written into the same files that were compressed.
+The `target` and `deleteSources` options are discarded in this case.

+Default: `false`

 ### deleteSources
 A boolean, if true original files will be deleted, if false original files will be kept as-is.
-Default: `false
+Default: `false`

 ### uglifyOptions
 A valid config that will be passed to uglifyjs.
 Please see [here](https://github.com/mishoo/UglifyJS2#compressor-options) for your options.
 Default: